How do I join the Poetry Marathon?

 Each hour of the poetry marathon you will write one poem and post it on the website.
 The poem should not be written in advance or after that hour.
 It should be written during the hour.
 If you have to play catch up because of sleep you can.

 How should I prepare for the Marathon?

 Everyone goes about this in a different way.
-I am stocking up on food and caffeine, ensuring that we don’t have to leave the house unless we want to leave the house.
+I usually stock up on food and caffeine, ensuring that we don’t have to leave the house unless we want to leave the house.
 I am also going to try and get at least two good nights of sleep before the marathon.
 Some people are planning to do the evening portion with friends.
 So that they can help each other stay awake and motivated, also it will be a lot of fun.
 Some are planning to spend some of the downtime in Skype.
 You can do the marathon however you want to do the marathon.

 I am going to be away from my laptop/the internet for part of the day?
 Can I just write the poems down every hour and put them up later?

 Yes, it’s not always possible to access a computer or the internet.
-Besides we believe in the honor system.
+Besides we believe in the honour system.
 After all, if you cheat during The Poetry Marathon you are only really cheating yourself.
 But you cannot schedule posts in advance.
 You can add poems you wrote during the marathon after the marathon is completed if you could not post them at the time, but you cannot do them in advance.

 What if I can’t think of what to write about?

 There will be prompts on the website, posted every hour, that may help.
 Also phone or skype a friend or fellow Marathoner.
 You can also start a discussion on the Facebook group which tends to be very active throughout the marathon.